Best 2-Person Fishing Kayaks in 2026: Top Tandem Picks for Every Budget

 2. Lifetime Sport Fisher Tandem — best budget

-A lot of tandem for ~$500.
-The 10-foot Sport Fisher has tiered seating for solo, tandem, or even a third small passenger, a tunnel hull with a 500 lb capacity that's very hard to tip, three flush-mount rod holders and included paddles.
-Basic and heavy-tracking, but a genuine, affordable two-person fishing platform.
+A surprising amount of tandem for ~$500.
+The 10-foot Sport Fisher has tiered seating for solo, tandem, or even a third small passenger, a tunnel hull with a 500 lb capacity that's genuinely hard to tip, three flush-mount rod holders, and included paddles.
+It's basic and heavy-tracking — but it's a real two-person fishing platform, not a toy, and it gets a whole family on the water for the price of one mid-range solo.

 3. Brooklyn 12.5 Tandem (BKC) — best for 2–3 people

-Brooklyn Kayak Company packs in value.
-The 12.5-foot Tandem seats two adults plus a child or extra gear, with 6 rod holders (4 flush + 2 articulating), a 600 lb capacity, and it's motor-ready if you want to add a trolling motor later.
-Around $750 with paddles included.
+Brooklyn Kayak Company packs in the value.
+The 12.5-foot Tandem seats two adults plus a child or extra gear, with 6 rod holders (4 flush + 2 articulating), a 600 lb capacity, and a hull that's motor-ready if you want to add a trolling motor down the line.
+Around $750 with paddles included — a lot of capable kayak per dollar.

 4. Brooklyn 14.0 Tandem Pedal (BKC) — best tandem pedal

-Want hands-free in a tandem?
-The 14-foot BKC Tandem Pedal uses a propeller drive with hand rudder, a 750 lb capacity, and a stable wide hull.
-A rare affordable pedal tandem at around $1,599.
+Want hands-free and two seats?
+It's a rare combo, and the 14-foot BKC Tandem Pedal delivers it: a propeller pedal drive with hand rudder, a 750 lb capacity, and a wide, stable hull.
+Around $1,599 — one of the few affordable ways to put a pair of anglers on a pedal kayak.

 5. Intex Excursion Pro K2 — best inflatable tandem

-If storage or transport is your constraint, the Excursion Pro K2 is a tough 3-ply PVC inflatable tandem with rod holders and a 400 lb capacity for around $250.
-It packs into a bag — see our best inflatable fishing kayaks guide for the full inflatable picture.
+If storage or transport is your real constraint, the Excursion Pro K2 is a tough 3-ply PVC inflatable tandem with rod holders and a 400 lb capacity for around $250 — and it packs into a bag instead of eating your garage.
+See our best inflatable fishing kayaks guide for the full inflatable picture.

 Beyond the kayak